rchavezj/tch-rs-serving/README.md

 # Actix (Rust) + GraphQL = Juniper

 This project will contain a back end stack with rust web framework Actix for fast request performance.
-Alongside Juniper, an integration of Rust with Graphql
+Alongside Juniper, an integration of Rust with GraphQL

 Remember to remove './todo-actix/target' folder before every git commit. </br>